Media training has to be continually refreshed and updated

 That will inflame the situation.
 Start with the journalism basics and offer investigative journalism training only when the media landscape has matured.

 12: Be discerning in choosing who to work with

 Get involved only in projects focused on building local capacity and which aim to transfer skills and empower local journalists.

 Give priority to projects that aim establish sustainable media training delivered by locals who have become trainers of trainers.

 Have a clear exit strategy before you apply for your visa.
-Make sure that it is about making those you work with great and that they are able to develop without an ongoing dependency on you or those who sent you.
+Make sure that it is about making those you work with great and able to develop without an ongoing dependency on you or those who sent you.

 Always try to identify the media leaders of today and the media leaders of the future and work with both.
 And always say thanks for those who let you work in their country.